tbsounddesigns/cuebilt/README.md

 # CueBilt

 CueBilt is a program that can take TSV-formatted cue sheet and build a skeleton cue list in QLab.
 Designers can build their cue sheets, download them as a TSV file, import them, and watch QLab magically make a group cue for each cue in their sheet.
 This takes the hassle and time out of the first steps to building a QLab workspace.
+Watch the demo here: https://youtu.be/CbJnxZp8ooE

 ### Check out my website/portfolio!
 **https://tbsounddesigns.com**